security-dockerfiles/empire/README.md

 ### About

-Docker for the [Empire Final](https://github.com/EmpireProject/Empire/tree/master) based on Alpine Linux image.
+Docker for the [Empire post-exploitation framework](https://github.com/EmpireProject/Empire/tree/master) based on Alpine Linux image.

 It runs framework as a non-root user.